 Step 5: Storage After Reconstitution

-Store reconstituted peptide at 2-8°C (standard refrigerator).
+Store reconstituted peptide at 2-8°C / 36-46°F (standard refrigerator).
 Avoid freezing reconstituted solutions — freeze-thaw cycles cause aggregation and degradation.
 With bacteriostatic water, reconstituted peptides typically remain stable for 14-28 days.
 Without preservative (sterile water), use within 48 hours.

 Common Mistakes to Avoid